GENDER NEUTRAL & MADE BY PEOPLE OF ALL ETHNICITIES AND BACKGROUNDS

 In 1984, Shawn began selling Stussy - the surf and skate brand.

-This became the first Streetwear brand, originating from the California surfer scene, and then onto the New York skater scene.
+This became the first Streetwear brand, originating from the California surf scene, onto the New York skate scene.

-In 1988, he brought Stussy to Europe where it was very successful.
+In 1988, Shawn brought Stussy to Europe where it was very successful.

 In 1991, his revenue hit $17 million.
 Then the next year, $20 million.

-In 1989, James Jebbia opened a store in New York called Union - where he sold mostly British brands, and streetwear.
+In 1989, James Jebbia opened a store in New York called Union - where he sold mostly British brands.

 In 1991, James and Shawn Stussy partnered up to sell Stussy in store - where it did extremely well.